-Akiva Penaloza is an award-winning, multi-genre televisión and film screenwriter, director and producer from New York City.
+Akiva Penaloza is an award-winning drama televisión and film screenwriter, director and producer from New York City.
 She attended the prestigious AFI and flourished under the tutelage of Oscar Nominee Anna Thomas (“Frida,” “El Norte,”) and was recognized by Oscar Winner Diane Keaton with a $10,000 scholarship.

 Her directorial debut, “La Chiva,” a Mexican-themed film about a girl living in poverty, earned Best Short honors at the Long Island International Film Festival in Southampton, the New York International Latino Film Festival and the Miami International Film Festival.
 Championed by Rodrigo Garcia, it premiered nationally on Channel 13’s “Reel 13” program and went on to be screened at film festivals around the world -- including in Mexico.